menchelab/vrprot/README.md

 The keepFiles argument can be used to tell the program to not delete .glb and other source files after the proccessing is accomplished.

-## Bake the .ply file
+## Export the .ply file

-The .ply file can be baked by using:
+The .ply file can be converted and exported by using:

 ```
-blender_parser.combineBake(protein)
+blender_parser.convertToPly(protein)
 ```
-The Output can than be found in the ./pdb/ directory.
+The Output can then be found in the ./plys/ directory.

 # Create the PointCloud
 ## Requires python library open3d